RommelGouala/rest-rant/README.md

+Author: Rommel

+REST-Rant is an app where users can review restaurants.

+Routes for site

 | Method	| Path	      | Purpose                                |
 | :-------- | :---------: | -------------------------------------: |
 | GET	    |   /	      | Home Page                              |